 Principles, Policies and Procedures

 In setting the structure and content of our qualifications, and in the processes and arrangements for assessment and awarding, we will ensure access to assessment and equality of opportunity in assessment for all candidates.

 At the same time, we will safeguard the integrity of our qualifications.
 Below are listed the strategies that the British Canoeing Awarding Body will follow to ensure this:

 - All the Awarding Body’s employees, Senior External Verifiers, External Verifiers, other associates and approved assessment centres are required to adhere to the principle that no candidate must, at any time, be discriminated against on grounds listed above

 - It is a requirement for all approved centres that before they register candidates they should carefully assess their prior attainment and needs.
 This is to ensure candidates are registered at the level of the qualification appropriate to them

 - At the time of registration, candidates will be asked to complete an Equal Opportunities questionnaire, and the information yielded by the questionnaire will be recorded and monitored by the Awarding Body

 - In conducting assessments and reaching assessment decisions, Centre Assessors and Internal Verifiers and the Awarding Body’s External Verifiers will have to ensure that it is only the candidates’ skills, knowledge, understanding and competence that have a bearing on their assessment results.
 Assessment should not be influenced by any other factors.
 No candidate must be either discriminated against or given an unfair advantage.

-To understand more about British Canoeing’s commitment to equality, diversity and inclusion, and further information on the work we are doing, please visit our website here
+To understand more about British Canoeing Awarding Body’s commitment to equality, diversity and inclusion, and further information on the work we are doing, please visit the website here

 Guidance to this effect has been issued to all personnel concerned and adherence to it will be continuously monitored by the British Canoeing Awarding Body.
 You can download the full Equality and Diversity Policy below.